 - A great fundraiser to do is a Hoagie Sale.
 Click here to read more about how to stay organized and earn money for the big trips you want to take with your girls

 - Make more money with the annual Girl Scout Cookie sales by trying a different way to run cookie booths.
 Click here for ideas on how to run a cookie marathon booth.

 Pamela writes….
 “My girls have been together since kindergarten.
 This year they are all in 10th grade.
-It is sometimes difficult to keep them interested in Girl Scouts.
+It is sometimes difficult to keep them interested in scouting.
 For my girls, I have found that travel is the best way to keep them engaged.

 In 2015, we visited Savannah for six days.
 This July, we are going to London and Paris and including a visit to Pax Lodge and Disneyland Paris.

 First, we participate in the Fall Product Sale and of course cookie sales.
 However, that is not enough.
 I do not want to burden the parents with a lot of bills for travel.
 Therefore, we hold Girl Scout Par-Teas.
 We do them in March and call it a Girl Scout Birthday Par-Tea and do another one in the fall and call it a Founders Day Par-Tea.

 We have food, crafts, and table games.
 We also offer portraits or a photo booth (done with my iPad and a photo strip printer).
 This last time, we had a professional face painter and the cost was $2 per face.
 The parents of the girls donate food and the funds come from ticket sales and the portraits/photo booth.